Spring Garden Revival

 Understanding Brush Types, Invasive Species & Specialized Disposal in Brookline's Glacial Till & Rocky New England Terrain

 Brookline’s landscape, shaped by glacial till and rocky soils, supports a mix of native and invasive brush species.
-Common invasive species include:
+Common Massachusetts invasives include:

 Brookline Department of Public Health